Keys claims Cincinnati title over Kuznetsova

 Keys won four consecutive games to claim the opener.
 She needed a tiebreak to prevail in the second.

-The triumph was the fourth in a row on hardcourts for the 16th-seeded Keys over Kuznetsova.
+The triumph was the fourth in a row on hardcourts for the 16th-seeded Keys over Kuznetsova and the 24-year-old's fifth career title.

+The 34-year-old Kuznetsova, twice a Grand Slam champion, served for the first set but Keys held out before winning four consecutive games.

+In the second set Kuznetsova broke Keys in the third game and went ahead 3-1.

 Keys delivered 13 aces and 45 winners against 29 unforced errors.
 Kuznetsova had just two aces and 15 winners.